-In a 12-month, randomized, double-blind, placebo-controlled, parallel-group study in 812 adults (mean age 64 years, mean FEV1 36 percent), patients with moderate to severe COPD received two inhalations twice daily of either budesonide/formoterol 160/4.5 mcg, budesonide 200 mcg, formoterol 4.5 mcg, or placebo.
-Severe exacerbations and FEV1 were the primary variables.
-Other variables including peak expiratory flow (PEF), COPD symptoms, health-related quality of life (HRQL), mild exacerbations, use of reliever beta2-agonist, and safety variables were recorded.
+In a 12-month, randomized, double-blind, placebo-controlled, parallel-group study in 812 adults (mean age 64 years, mean FEV $1$ 36 percent), patients with moderate to severe COPD received two inhalations twice daily of either budesonide/formoterol 160/4.5 mcg, budesonide 200 mcg, formoterol 4.5 mcg, or placebo.
+Severe exacerbations and FEV $1$ were the primary variables.
+Other variables including peak expiratory flow (PEF), COPD symptoms, health-related quality of life (HRQL), mild exacerbations, use of reliever beta $2$ -agonist, and safety variables were recorded.
 Budesonide/formoterol reduced the mean number of severe exacerbations per patient per year by 24 percent versus placebo and 23 percent versus formoterol.
-For patients receiving budesonide/formoterol, FEV1 increased by 15 percent versus placebo and nine percent versus budesonide.
+For patients receiving budesonide/formoterol, FEV $1$ increased by 15 percent versus placebo and nine percent versus budesonide.
 Morning PEF improved significantly on day one versus placebo and budesonide.
-After one week, morning PEF was improved versus placebo, budesonide and formoterol.
+After one week, morning PEF was improved versus placebo, budesonide, and formoterol.
 Improvements in morning and evening PEF versus comparators were maintained over 12 months.
-Budesonide/formoterol decreased all symptom scores and use of reliever beta2-agonists significantly versus placebo and budesonide, and improved HRQL versus placebo.
+Budesonide/formoterol decreased all symptom scores and use of reliever beta $2$ -agonists significantly versus placebo and budesonide, and improved HRQL versus placebo.
 All treatments were well tolerated.

-The SHINE was a in a six-month, double-blind, multicenter trial that evaluated the efficacy and tolerability of budesonide/formoterol in 1,704 patients ages 40 years and older with moderate to very severe COPD.
+The SHINE trial was a six-month, double-blind, multicenter trial that evaluated the efficacy and tolerability of budesonide/formoterol in 1,704 patients ages 40 years and older with moderate to very severe COPD.
 Patients were randomized to receive twice-daily treatment with two inhalations of budesonide/formoterol 160/4.5 mcg or 80/4.5 mcg, budesonide 160 mcg + formoterol 4.5 mcg, budesonide 160 mcg, formoterol 4.5 mcg, or placebo.
 Primary outcomes measures included pre-dose and one-hour post-dose FEV1 over the six month treatment period.
-Both budesonide/formoterol doses demonstrated a significantly greater improvement from baseline in pre-dose FEV1 (p<0.001) and one-hour post-dose FEV1 compared with budesonide (p<0.001).
-Budesonide/formoterol 160/4.5 mcg also demonstrated a significant (p=0.026) improvement from baseline for pre-dose FEV1 compared with formoterol.
-The most common drug-related adverse events were oral candidiasis, dysphonia, a voice disorder, and headache.
+Budesonide/formoterol 160/4.5 mcg twice a day (320/9 mcg) improved both pre-dose and one-hour post-dose FEV1 compared to either of the components alone or placebo (p≤0.039 for all).
+At the lower dose of 80/4.5 mcg twice a day (160/9 mcg), there was significantly greater improvement in pre-dose FEV1 and one-hour post-dose FEV1 compared with budesonide and placebo (p≤0.002 for all), but not compared to formoterol.
+Budesonide/formoterol had a safety profile comparable with that of the monocomponents and placebo.